ialromaih/UCI_HIR_PROJECT/CodeBook.md

 12. The results are exported into (./UCI HAR Dataset/tidy_data.csv) file.
 13. The output file contains the following variables:
     ### keys:
     SubjectID: The numeric ID for the subject perfoming the activity
     Activity: The name of the activity performed by the subject

-      (Measurements):
+    ### Measurements:
         The following measurements are averaged for that activity and subject: mean(): Mean value
           std(): Standard deviation